 In times of joy and happiness, we often turn to God in praise, and in the same vein, in times of grief and loss, we can also turn to God in lament.
+But what does it mean to lament?

 A lament is a prayer to God, often concerning distress or injustice.
 A lament is a passionate expression of grief or sorrow, believing that because of a relationship with “an almighty God,” God will rise with a response to a sincere posture of lament.